cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 #### Sync Threads

 Not quite yet.
 We have one last dance.
 There's a slight bug in our epilogue as-is.
 Between the register->SMEM and SMEM->GMEM copy, threads control different parts of SMEM.
 We set up async waits earlier, but since we're synchronous for the O store, we simply have to call `__syncthreads()` sometime between the two copy stages.
-The FA2 production code opts to put it right before the final two `copy()` invocations to overlap the GMEM tiled copy setup with the register->SMEM copy, but practically it probably doesn't make much of a difference--you can just put the sync right after the r->S copy.
+The FA2 production code opts to put it right before the final two `copy()` invocations to overlap the GMEM tiled copy setup with the register->SMEM copy, but practically it probably doesn't make much of a difference -- you can just put the sync right after the r->S copy.

 # Plumbing: Params, Launch, Dispatch, Kernel Traits